-The Libratone AIR+ 2 is a 2nd gen TWS featuring hybrid ANC, Bluetooth 5.2 with app integration, and up to aptX decoding.
+Our review of the Libratone AIR+ 2, which is a 2nd gen TWS featuring hybrid ANC, Bluetooth 5.2 with app integration, and up to aptX decoding.
 It is priced at $229.

-Disclaimer: The Libratone AIR+ 2 sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Libratone for giving us this opportunity.

-To read more about TWS products we have reviewed on Headfonics click here.
+To read more about TWS products we have previously featured on Headfonics click here.

 Libratone doesn’t come up often in conversation and it seems they do not engross an esoteric megabuck gear production concept but certainly do offer some rather cool-looking gear at competitive prices it seems.